ismet55555/Hashicorp-Certified-Vault-Associate-Notes/README.md

     sudo apt-get update && sudo apt-get install vault
     ```

 ### Configuring Vault

 **Docs:** https://www.vaultproject.io/docs/configuration

+This is performed after vault has been installed

 - Vault configuration is set in a Hashicorp Configuration Langurage (HCL) or JSON file
 - This config file is set using `-config` flag when setting up valut